naurffxiv/naur/services/moddingway/README.md

 In addition, you will need to give yourself the `Mod` role in order to properly run all moderation commands.

+An optional step for development is getting a [virtual environment](https://docs.python.org/3/library/venv.html) set up for python before you start development.
+All required packages to run the application are defined in `requirements.txt`

+## Make Commands
+We are utilizing a Makefile to simplify common commands you might use when running the application.
+* `make run` This will stop the existing Moddingway Docker container (if running), rebuild the container, and launch the application.
+This is the most common command you will use for development.
+* `make database-run` This will launch the containerized Postgres database.
+The container uses values defined in the .env file to define the database username, password, and database name.
+The tables will be automatically configured when you first run the bot, or set up seed data
+* `make database-clean` This command deletes all data in the database, re-created the tables, and then set up some example data in the database
+* `api-reload` This will start up the moddingway API.
+It runs with a reload flag set up, so you will not need to relaunch the command after making a code change
+* `format` This will run our linter over all python files.
+This is required for pull requests to be merged.
+* `clean` This command removes unused docker images that you have previously built.
+Primarily, this is used to reclaim back disk space from docker.

 ## Testing
 This application uses pytest to run automated unit tests.
 To install pytest, run `pip install pytest`.
 To confirm that pytest installed properly, run the command `pytest --version` and you should get an output like `pytest 8.3.4`.
 If you get an error related to the command being missing, you must either add the pytest install to your path, or you can replace all instances of `pytest` in suggested commands with `python -m pytest`.
 Alternatively, most IDEs support running tests directly in the IDE with pytest.